kalzEOS/stillshelf/README.md

 Both m4b and mp3 formats are supported on the Audiobooks part.

+## Maintenance Status
+​StillShelf is stable and feature-complete!
+I use this app daily, so it is actively maintained for bugs, API breaks, and Android OS compatibility, even if there are long gaps between commits.
+Feel free to open an issue if you encounter any bugs.

 ## Building

 StillShelf can be built directly from source using Gradle.